Diffusion Models for Wireless Communications: Introduction

-The rest of the paper is organized as follows.
-We first introduce the fundamental concepts of diffusion models in Section \ref{sec:DDPM}.
-Next, we shed light on some of the possible roles that diffusion models can play in wireless systems, which is studied in Section \ref{sec:Applic}.
-Section \ref{sec:case_study} delves into realizing WiGenAI by carrying out two case studies, together with numerical experiments.
-As the finale to our article, Section \ref{sec:Challenges_open} discusses the future directions and open issues, and Section \ref{sec:concl} concludes the article.
+In Section \ref{sec:DDPM} we first introduce the fundamental concepts of diffusion models.
+Next, in Section \ref{sec:Applic}, we shed light on some of the potential roles that diffusion models can play in wireless systems.
+We then delve into studying the use-cases of diffusion models in wireless systems in Section \ref{sec:case_study}.
+We finally discuss the future directions and open issues in Section \ref{sec:Challenges_open}, and conclude the article in Section \ref{sec:concl}.